How Much Does it Cost to Change a Will?

 If your existing Will has been written by Co-op Legal Services and you want to make changes to it, we'll discuss your circumstances to fully understand what you're looking to do.

-If the changes to your Will are small then we'll write new a Will for you, but only charge a total amendment fee of £60 for a Single Will and £90 for Mirror Wills (fees include VAT).
+If the changes to your Will are small then we'll write new a Will for you, but only charge an amendment fee.
 Small changes include changing the names of your Executors, Guardians or the value of cash legacies.

-If you don't have an existing Will with Co-op Legal Services or you wish to make more substantial changes to your Co-op Will, such as introducing new Residuary Beneficiaries or varying how your Residuary Estate is divided, then this would cost the price of a new Will.
-A standard single Will costs £150 including VAT and standard Mirror Wills cost £234 including VAT.
+If you don't have an existing Will with Co-op Legal Services or you wish to make more substantial changes to your Will, such as introducing new Residuary Beneficiaries or varying how your Residuary Estate is divided, then this would cost the price of a new Will.

 Before You Make Changes to Your Will

 The first thing is to look at what your current Will says and consider what changes you want to make.
 Just because there's been a change in circumstances doesn't automatically mean that your Will needs to be updated.

 If a change to your Will is required then it's going to be necessary to formally amend it.
 You should not write the change onto the existing Will, nor should you cross anything out or use correction fluid.
 The law in England & Wales requires that changes to your Will must be done properly.
 You have two options: you can either write a new Will or create a Codicil.